How the arrow of time emerges from Hamiltonian systems by our incomplete knowledge: Acknowledgements

 \section{Acknowledgements}

-Authors were supported by the Czech Science Foundation (GACR) under project 23-05736S.
+The authors were supported by the Czech Science Foundation (GACR) under project 23-05736S.
 MP is a member of the Nečas Center for Mathematical Modeling.
 KM is supported by Charles University, project GA UK No. 414225.
+MP is grateful to Celia Reina, Mark Peletier, Vojtěch Votruba, Jan Engler, Martin Šípka, and Šimon Andrš for discussions on the topic of this paper.
+MP acknowledges the use of Claude Opus 4.6 for cleaning the manuscript and for speeding up the typesetting.